-Who are the officers charged over George Floyd's death?
+George Floyd: Federal civil rights trial of three ex-officers begins

 What was his role?

-Mr Kueng, 26, was first on the scene with Mr Lane.
-He helped Mr Chauvin and Mr Lane pin Mr Floyd to the floor.
+Mr Kueng, 27, was first on the scene with Mr Lane.
+He helped Chauvin and Mr Lane pin Mr Floyd to the floor.
+He was also the first to find Mr Floyd no longer had a pulse.

 What are the charges?